The climate protestor who became entangled in a legal complaint involving Sir David Attenborough in November has been acquitted.

 “The Catch is a symbol of excess and inequality in today’s world.
 Weymouth has average wages amongst the lowest in The UK and is at huge risk of sea level rises.
 Yet this restaurant still continues business as usual amongst the worst cost-of-living crisis many will ever experience,” Smart said in a statement in November.

 According to Animal Rebellion, Attenborough was dining with crew members of Wild Isles at the seafood restaurant.
 The new docuseries underscores the importance of protecting the planet and wildlife.

 Attenborough’s climate activism

 Through his numerous nature shows, Attenborough has increasingly been discussing the climate crisis.

-Though he has ditched red meat from his diet, Attenborough admitted last year that he still eats fish and chicken.
+Though he has ditched red meat from his diet, Attenborough admitted in 2021 that he still eats fish and chicken.
 We don’t know what diet Attenborough follows now, or what he was eating at the restaurant.

 Activists – including Smart – want to see the beloved British presenter setting more of an example by not eating at seafood restaurants and being vocal about the need to move to a plant-based diet.

 “We don’t need another documentary series showing us that we are losing, some 150 species going extinct globally every single day.
 What we need is action.
 Sir David is in a unique position to tell the truth about the biodiversity crisis.
 He has the chance to leave a legacy of love, care, and of being the forerunner of a better world,” Smart concluded.